origamiofficial/docker-ngrok-plex/README.md

 We utilise the docker buildx for multi-platform awareness.
 More information is available from docker [here](https://docs.docker.com/buildx/working-with-buildx/).

-Simply pulling `rlabinc/pihole-unbound:latest` should retrieve the correct image for your arch, but you can also pull specific arch images via `--platform`.
+Simply pulling `rlabinc/pihole-unbound:latest` should retrieve the correct image for your arch, but you can also pull specific arch images via tags.

 The architectures supported by this image are: